ascopes/protobuf-maven-plugin/src/site/markdown/index.md

   </tbody>
 </table>

+## Importing protobuf definitions from other places

+By default, this plugin will index all JARs that are dependencies for the current Maven project, just like you would expect when using Java code.
+Any dependency that is marked with the `compile`, `provided`, or `system` scope (or `test` if the `generate-test` goal is used).

+If there are additional paths on the file system that you wish to add to the import path, then you can specify these using the `additionalImportPaths` parameter.
+Note that these will not be compiled, only made visible to the protobuf compiler.

 ## Kotlin generation

 Protoc support for Kotlin currently takes the shape of producing additional Kotlin API wrapper calls that can decorate the existing generated Java code.

-To opt in to also generating these sources, set the `generateKotlinWrappers` plugin property to `true`:
+To opt in to also generating these sources, set the `kotlinEnabled` plugin property to `true`:

 ```xml